AlejandroAkbal/dokku-matomo/README.md

 #### Persistent storage

-You need to mount a volume to persist all settings that you set in the Matomo interface.
+You need to mount a volume to persist all the settings that you set in the Matomo interface.

 ```sh
 mkdir /var/lib/dokku/data/storage/my-matomo